 Their cute appearance and personality, sea turtles are among the most favorite sea creatures to see on a dive.
 Diving with turtles has seen better times as the numbers are declining.
 But with the help of humankind, these creators that have lived in our oceans for more than 100 million years get a chance to recoup again in protected areas in Asia.

 Asia has a high aggregation of green sea turtles and hawksbill turtles that you can find at every dive destination.
 Less common, but still there are the Leatherback, loggerhead, flat back, and Olive ridley.
 Here are our favorite dive destinations for sea turtles in Asia.

 The Komodo national park has several dive sites where you can admire sea turtles.
-You can see residential green and hawksbill turtles feeding on sponges, and algae are pop up to the surface for a deep breath so they can make a decent again to the seabed for a rest.
+You can see residential green and hawksbill turtles feeding on sponges, and algae are pop up to the surface for a deep breath so they can make a descent again to the seabed for a rest.

 Worldwide there are seven sea turtle species, of which five species (Olive Ridley, Leatherback, Green, Hawksbill, and Loggerhead) are known to nest in Asia.
 The Flatback turtle is possible to see during scuba diving in Eastern Indonesia, known to be feeding.

 Adult sea turtles like the shallows near the coast of tropical and subtropical waters live peacefully with other marine life and are near their feeding and nesting grounds.

 The diet of sea turtles depends on the species.
 The hawksbill and the Leatherback are specialist feeders.
 They primarily feed on jellyfish (leatherback) and sponges (hawksbill).
 In contrast, the other species’ diet varies from animals and plants such as algae, seaweed, crabs, and shrimps.